a-kramer/SBtabVFGEN/README.md

 $ alias sbtab_to_vfgen='.../path/to/R/sbtab_to_vfgen'
 $ sbtab_to_vfgen *.tsv
 ```

 This will work if the `.tsv` files have acceptable SBtab content.
+Or
+create a symbolic link in a directory that is in your `PATH`
+environment variable.

 ## Other Output Formats